Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 In this lab, you are going to create your first ever exploit contract to solve the lab. what?
 Kinda confuse how to do it?
 We'll guide you! &nbsp;
 &nbsp;
 ## Creating Your First Project
-First of all, we need to setup a new project to create our contract, we are going to use **Foundry - Forge** to create the environment, let's do it by using this command
+First of all, we need to setup a new project to create our contract, we are going to use **Foundry - Forge** to create the environment, let's do it by using this command &nbsp;
+&nbsp;
 ```bash
 forge init heist-exploit
 ```
+&nbsp;
 NOTE: You may name the folder however you like! &nbsp;
 &nbsp;

-after running the command now you'd have a folder structure as such
+after running the command now you'd have a folder structure as such &nbsp;
+&nbsp;
 ```text
 heist-exploit
 ├── README.md